-1) Extraversion / Outgoing - Tend to be talkative and enjoy being around other people.
+One tends to be talkative and enjoy being around other people.

-2) General Cognitive Ability - Relates to logical reasoning, interpreting information quickly and accurately.
+This relates to logical reasoning, interpreting information quickly and accurately.

 This relates to being articulate and easily understood.

 What Doesn’t Work?

 While there are any number of factors that don’t relate to sales success, some are more surprising than others.
-These 3 areas intuitively seem like they should be linked with successful sales performance but really are not:
+These three areas intuitively seem like they should be linked with successful sales performance but really are not: